Bhargavi84/My-Personal-Portfolio/README.md

 * *I cloned my Github Repository using HTTPS, under "Clone with HTTPS", and copied the link.

-* I opened SourceTree, opened a new tab and clicked on the Clone icon.
-I pasted the HTTPS link and added a local directory in my machine.
+* I opened Gitbash, I pasted the HTTPS link and added a local directory in my machine.

-* I opened VS Code, clicked on File/Open File and navigated to the local directory I had cloned my Github repository.
+* I opened IntelliJ IDEA community edition, clicked on File/Open File and navigated to the local directory I had cloned my Github repository.

 ## Credits
-* Most of the contents written by me
+* Most of the contents written by me.
-* Inspiration from Code Institute Rosie resume project
+* Inspiration from Code Institute Rosie resume project.
-* Zoyathemes webiste design themes
+* Zoyothemes webiste design themes.
-* Inspiration for ReadMe file is Krisztina Szabó Personal Portfolio Website
+* Inspiration for ReadMe file is Krisztina Szabó and Henrique Peroni Website.
-* My mentor excellence_mentor llesamni for guidance
+* My mentor excellence_mentor llesamni for guidance.
-* Tutor Support Code Institute
+* Tutor Support Code Institute.
-* Slack Community
+* Slack Community.

 ### Media
 * The picture in the page is random professional working women from google